Punjab cricket team (India)

 The Punjab cricket team is a first-class cricket team that represents the Indian state of Punjab.
 They have qualified for only one Ranji Trophy semi-final in the last five seasons and made it to the final in the 2004–05 tournament, where they lost to Railways in the first innings.
 They also play in other domestic cricket tournaments in India.
-They have only been winners of the Ranji Trophy once, in the 1992–93 season.
+They have been winners of the Ranji Trophy only once, in the 1992–93 season.
+In 2023-24, they won their maiden Syed Mushtaq Ali Trophy.

 Competition history

 In 1968-69, Punjab competed as a unified team for the first time.
 Before then, Southern Punjab, Eastern Punjab and Northern Punjab had competed at various times.
 Punjab has won the Ranji Trophy only once, in 1992–93.
 That year, they lost the Irani Trophy against a Rest of the Indian team that featured the likes of Rahul Dravid, and Sourav Ganguly.
 Ajay Jadeja and Nayan Mongia.
-Punjab has never won the one-day trophy.
+The team has never won the one-day trophy.